jdsteinbach/jdsteinbach.github.io/_posts/2015-02-13-my-99-100-google-page-speed.md

 categories:
   - Performance
 ---
-With all my WordPress sites, it’s taken a *lot* of work to get a Google Page Speed score above 90.
+With all my WordPress sites, it&#8217;s taken a *lot* of work to get a Google Page Speed score above 90.
 When I moved this site to Jekyll & Github pages hosting, I instantly got a 93/100.
-I wasn’t satisfied (since I hadn’t put any effort into it!), so I started looking for ways to optimize things even more.
-Garth Braithwaite’s Medium post &#8220;[Becoming a Jekyll God][2]&#8221; had all the tools I needed to get to 99/100.
+I wasn&#8217;t satisfied (since I hadn&#8217;t put any effort into it!), so I started looking for ways to optimize things even more.
+Garth Braithwaite&#8217;s Medium post &#8220;[Becoming a Jekyll God][2]&#8221; had all the tools I needed to get to 99/100.

 ## Inline CSS